Last updated on April 16th, 2023 at 09:52 am

 Vegetable Stock.
 To off-set the creaminess off the coconut milk, I add vegetable stock to this vegan red lentil curry.
 The stock adds even more depth of flavour and cuts through the fattiness of the milk.

-Um, What are Lentils?
+What Exactly are Lentils?

 So, what is a lentil?